 Here you can read a brief description of the various types of family benefits.

-Child and youth benefit, also known as the ‘child cheque’ (or family allowance) is a payment that you receive for each of your children until they reach the age of 18.
+Child and youth benefit, also known as the ‘child cheque’ (or family allowance) is a tax-free payment that you receive for each of your children until they reach the age of 18.
 The amount you receive depends on the age of your child, how long you have been earning the right to Danish family benefits, your income and the income of any spouse.

 Child benefits are paid quarterly in advance.
 When your child reaches the age of 15, you will receive a youth benefit instead of a child benefit.
 Youth benefits are paid every month in arrears.